lyulouisa/Website_AIHQ_rating/docs/source/Installation.rst

 1. **Download the Website Folder**:

-   - Go to the repository page where the website code is hosted.
+   - Go to the repository page where the website code is hosted: `Website AIHQ Rating <https://github.com/lyulouisa/Website_AIHQ_rating.git>`__

    - In the upper right corner of the page, look for the green button labeled `<>Code` (this button will appear green).
    - Click the `<>Code` button, and from the dropdown menu, select **"Download ZIP"**.
 This will download a ZIP file of the website folder onto your computer.